 - Pinterest is also a social media channel where you build connections and interactions.

 - Importantly, Pinterest acts as a search engine.
-This is a significant aspect of Pinterest which you’ll only realize once you hold a strong grip on it.
+This is a significant aspect of Pinterest which you’ll only realise once you hold a strong grip on it.

 How does Pinterest Work?
-Your First Lesson To Understand Pinterest
+First Lesson To Understand Pinterest

 Getting successful on Pinterest requires strategic actions, tactics, and consistency.
 It’s something that needs proper guidance.
 If you’re just a user and use Pinterest for finding the information – it’s pretty simple.
 Just visit the site and create boards of your interest.
 But, as a blogger or marketer, it’s different.
 You’ve to learn how to increase Pinterest followers to gain more traffic to your website.
 That’s more in-depth study.

-- Pinterest now has more than 200 active online users.
+- Pinterest now has more than 431 million active visitors.

 - 60% of Pinterest users are females whereas 40% are males.